Owl habitat cuts by Trump appointees used 'faulty' science

 Officials twice delayed the changes after President Joe Biden took office and they never went into effect.
 That puts them among numerous Trump-era policies reversed or struck down by the Interior Department in recent months on issues ranging from oil and gas drilling on some public lands to protections for birds from wind farms.

-Wildlife advocates, government agencies and the timber industry have sparred for decades over the spotted owl, which has seen population declines of 50% or more in Oregon and Washington since 1995.
+Wildlife advocates, government agencies and the timber industry have sparred for decades over the northern spotted owl, which is now in precipitous decline and getting closer to disappearing from Washington and parts of Oregon.

-Federal habitat protections imposed in 2012 were meant to avert the bird’s extinction, but have been blamed for a slowdown in logging that’s devastated some rural communities.

-Of 9.6 million protected acres (3.9 million hectares), federal officials initially proposed in August 2020 to remove protections for about 2%.

 The timber industry said the plan didn’t go far enough and called for removal of more than 28%.
 In January, Skipwith abruptly changed her agency’s recommendation and went even further, telling Bernhardt more than one-third of the protected land, or almost 3.5 million acres (1.4 million hectares), should be excluded from protection.